AnjayGoel/anjaygoel.github.io/src/content/post/Developer-guide-to-domains-and-dns.md

 ---
-title: "A developer's guide to domains and DNS"
+title: "A Developer's Guide to Domains and DNS"
 publishDate: 2024-10-20 17:30:00 +0530
 tags: [ til, internet, dns ]
 description: "Deep dive into how domains and DNS work with some hands-on examples using dig"